 Right.
 This is going to be a long one, so strap in.
 Get a coffee, or a beer, or a whiskey, or a cigar.
 Or all of them if you think it'll help.
 But first, our usual business…

 In 1992, I turned 18 and joined my second band, a heavy metal outfit called Ugly Seed.
 Excellent fun, that was.
-I finished college and failed the shit out of my A-levels (two Ns and a U), and so started working full-time in a soap factory in my home town of Eastbourne.
+I finished college and failed the absolute Jesus out of my A-levels (two Ns and a U), and so started working full-time in a soap factory in my home town of Eastbourne.
 The Atari 2600 was discontinued, Boutros-Boutros Ghali became UN Secretary General, George Bush Snr. boked all over the Prime Minister of Japan, the Cold War was officially declared over, the Maastricht Treaty was signed, founding the European Union, Mike Tyson was convicted of rape and jailed, Jeffrey Dahmer was sentenced to 16 life terms in prison (of which he served only two years before being killed in the showers), Windows 3.1, Clinton (Mr.) won the election to become POTUS, the whites in South Africa finally voted to end apartheid, the Rodney King riots kicked off in LA, Black Wednesday, the world didn't end, and Q-Tip had a bad annus.

 And so we come to the main business, and I've known since I started this thing over three years ago that 1992 was going to be the most difficult year to do.
 As mentioned in The Dark Times, this was the end of the golden era of hard rock but at the time we didn't know it was the end.
 Every shredder with a pout and spray-on trousers was getting signed up and sent out on arena tours, and if your hair was huge, probably so were you.